 Providing transportation alternatives to those who commute out of Rock County is another aspect of accessibility that warrants exploration.
-The South Central Wisconsin Commuter Study is sure to provide some answers, particularly addressing those who commute north to the Madison area, south to the Rockford area, and to the Chicago area.
+The South Central Wisconsin Commuter Study is sure to provide some answers, particularly addressing those who commute south to the Rockford area, and to the Chicago area.